Tornike-Skhulukhia/CLI-Chess/README.md

 . add good docs for each functions about their input/output and functionalities/roles . ability to play using 2 different computers on same network using IP sharing . add checks that chess notation does really seem chess notation when getting it?

+# how to run tests
+. ex: python -m tests.test_pawn

+# other
+. for castling, moving king 2 places is enough, and even in chess notation if it is written that way and not O-O for example, it will load it and store as O-O move

+# installation
+. for usage
+. for testing
+    . also install https://github.com/renatopp/pgnparser from github directly:
+        ```bash
+        python3 -m pip install git+https://github.com/renatopp/pgnparser
+        ```